Profile

 His practice routinely troubles the capitalist myths of scarcity, stability, and freedom; the responsibility of authority; and the potential of performance as a site of political action.

-Manderson-Galvin has presented widely in the context of performing arts, eg:
+Manderson-Galvin has presented widely in the performing arts, for example:

-– the subject of investigations by the Australian Federal Police, due in no small part to some bad performance poetry (2004)
+– the subject of investigations by the Australian Federal Police, due to performance poetry in an airport (2004)

-– touring with Doppelgangster to COP21, inc. an ineffective protest piece at the COP Expo at Paris’ Grand Palais (2015)
+– touring with Doppelgangster to COP21, inc. a protest piece ineffective at ending climate change at the COP Expo at Paris’ Grand Palais (2015)

-Manderson-Galvin holds a Master of Writing for Performance from the University of Melbourne’s Victorian College of the Arts (2013).
+He studied sociology and politics and holds a Master of Writing for Performance (University of Melbourne).
 In recent years he has periodically held a visiting artist position at Sheffield Hallam University’s School of Stage and Screen.